pagkly/Zed/Investopedia3/Understanding Money Orders.md

 -   Money orders can be fraudulent; be wary about receiving them from people you don't know and don't spend money orders you deposit in the bank until you know the bank was able to cash them.

 On the downside, money orders can be more difficult to track than a personal check.
-To determine whether [a personal check has cleared](https://www.investopedia.com/ask/answers/082216/when-do-checks-expire.asp), check writers only need to visit their bank or look at their online account for information about its status.
+To determine whether [[a personal check has cleared]](https://www.investopedia.com/ask/answers/082216/when-do-checks-expire.asp), check writers only need to visit their bank or look at their online account for information about its status.

 To track a money order, the issuer must fill out tracking forms and pay an additional fee to learn whether the money order has been cashed.
 The entire process for researching the status of a money order can take weeks.
 The USPS offers an online money order inquiry service that allows buyers to input the money order number and get an update on its status.2